devodo/DivertR/README.md

 dotnet add package DivertR
 ```

-# Example Usage
+# Why?

-DivertR is a general purpose proxy framework that can, for example, be used to significantly speed up integration tests running against a [WebApplicationFactory (TestServer)](https://docs.microsoft.com/en-us/aspnet/core/test/integration-tests) instance by altering and mocking dependencies between tests without requiring reinitialisation like this:
+The original motivation for creating DivertR was to be able to significantly speed up integration tests running against a [WebApplicationFactory (TestServer)](https://docs.microsoft.com/en-us/aspnet/core/test/integration-tests) instance by easily altering and mocking dependencies on a per test basis without requiring reinitialisation.

+WebApplicationFactory does let you customise dependency injection services but this can only be done upfront before starting the test server instance.
+To have different customisations between tests requires reinitialising a new test server instance each time.
+This can be very slow when running many tests or larger applications with heavier startup.

+DivertR turns dependency injection services into configurable proxies that can be reconfigured between tests running against the same test server instance like this:

 ```csharp
 [Fact]